Service and Training Activities

 This seminar focuses on the philosophy and techniques of outreach and primary prevention, needs assessment, development of specific psycho-educational workshops, formal and informal consultation strategies, and related topics during the first semester.
-Interns will be required to participate in screening days (depression, alcohol, eating disorder) as well as to provide twenty outreach programs throughout the year on topics of interest to her/him.
+Interns will be required to participate in screening days (depression, alcohol, eating disorder) as well as to provide twenty outreach programs throughout the year on general topics that all staff provide as well as on topics of interest to them.
 Interns will progress from observing and co-leading programs early in the first semester, to providing programs independently as the year progresses.
+The interns will shadow staff psychologists in 1-2 liaison relationships with offices in the university community.
+Frequently those liaison relationships are with campus partners that provide services to minoritized student groups on campus.
 The interns will jointly plan a consultation project with a unit on campus during the first semester, and they will use the outreach seminar as a time for consultation for the development and implementation of the consultation project during the second semester and into the summer.

-Multicultural Seminar (Bi-weekly for fall and spring semesters)
+Multicultural Seminar (Every other week for fall and spring semesters)

 The seminar addresses multicultural issues in therapy and in the community through readings, experiential exercises, and discussion of intern therapy sessions.
 Throughout the year, the seminar examines the impact of both the therapist's and client's values and cultural backgrounds on the therapeutic process and on the delivery of services to various groups on campus.
 Interns are encouraged to explore issues of privilege and culture through readings, experiential exercises, reflection, and discussion throughout both semesters.

-Case Conference for Interns (Bi-weekly throughout the internship)
+Case Conference for Interns (Every other week throughout the internship)